FedRAMP/docs/docs/20xP2/collaborative-continuous-monitoring.md

 ### FRR-CCM-QR-07 Additional Content

 !!! quote ""
-    Providers SHOULD include additional information in _Quarterly Reviews_ that the provider determines are of interest, use, or otherwise relevant to _agencies_.
+    Providers SHOULD include additional information in _Quarterly Reviews_ that the provider determines is of interest, use, or otherwise relevant to _agencies_.

     **Applies to:** Low, Moderate, High